The command to use when launching a JVM.

 If the Java command is located using the Windows registry,

-the JAVA_HOME value will be stored into a
+the path to the command will be stored into a

 WRAPPER_JAVA_HOME environment variable.